SEC Warns Nigerians Against Investing in 6 Companies, Mentions Their Names

 SEC warns that investment scams often promise unrealistic returns in a short period, leveraging high-pressure tactics to push hurried decisions.

-Such schemes, including Ponzi and pyramid structures, capitalise on enticing narratives but ultimately lead to significant financial losses.
+It said such schemes, including Ponzi and pyramid structures, capitalise on enticing narratives but ultimately lead to significant financial losses.

-SEC warnings to Nigerians
+SEC's warning to Nigerians

 In response to these fraudulent activities, the SEC stressed the need for due diligence and verification before investing.